mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 for building unbalanced transactions for each operation.

 The plutus-apps library provides an easy way to implement a web server for exposing endpoints connected to each dApp operation.
-This web server is commonly called Plutus Application Backend.
+This web server is known as Plutus Application Backend.
-In its original version, the PAB and all the related componentes, were conceived for being in charge of the entire flow of building, balancing, signing, submitting and check status of transactions.
+In its original version, the PAB and all the related componentes, were conceived for being in charge of the entire flow of building, balancing, signing, submitting and checking status of transactions.
 In our approach, we propose to use the plutus-apps tools **only for building unbalanced transactions**.
 It avoids a lot of problems related to blockchain syncing, transaction submissions,